Amazon Rainforest, Brazil/Peru/Ecuador

 • Manaus, Brazil: A common starting point for Amazon expeditions.

-• Yasuni National Park, Ecuador: This internationally acclaimed Biosphere Reserve is a wildlife refuge characterized by a rich diversity of plants and a vital area for the Shuar people, and other indigenous populations.
+• Yasuni National Park, Ecuador: This internationally acclaimed Biosphere Reserve is a wildlife refuge characterized by a rich diversity of plants and a vital area for the Shuar people, as well as other indigenous populations.

 Biodiversity

-The extensive Amazon rainforest is famously referred to as the earth’s lungs due to its contribution of oxygen to the atmosphere.
-It is a natural habitat to approximately 10% of the world’s known species, with over 40,000 plant species, 1,300 bird species, 430 mammal species, and 2.5 million insect species identified so far.
+The extensive Amazon rainforest is famously referred to as the Earth’s lungs due to its significant contribution to the atmosphere’s oxygen levels.
+It is a natural habitat to approximately 10% of the world’s known species, comprising over 40,000 plant species, 1,300 bird species, 430 mammal species, and 2.5 million insect species.

 Iconic wildlife that tourists may encounter includes:

-• Pink River Dolphins: Pink River Dolphins also known as “boto” a freshwater dolphin species; are only found in the river of the Amazon.
+• Pink River Dolphins: The Pink River Dolphin, also known as “boto,” is a freshwater dolphin species found only in the Amazon River.

-• Macaws and Toucans: Wild birds with their striking color are frequently seen either at the riverbanks or on the steep limestone hills.
+• Macaws and toucans, with their striking colors, are frequently seen at the riverbanks or on the steep limestone hills.

 • Anacondas and Caimans: The Amazon’s waterways are home to a range of reptiles, including the green anaconda, one of the world’s largest snakes.